adamtorres/nested-ansible/readme.md

     Mem:          9.8Gi       155Mi       9.4Gi       8.0Mi       166Mi       9.4Gi
     Swap:            0B          0B          0B

+If you get the error below, just wait a few seconds and try again.
+I haven't looked into why this happens.

+    vm1 | UNREACHABLE! => {
+        "changed": false,
+        "msg": "Failed to connect to the host via ssh: ssh: connect to host 192.168.33.10 port 22: Connection timed out", "unreachable": true
+    }

 Just for fun, run the same command against the localhost.
 Note the comma after `localhost` and the change from `machines` to `all`.
 The comma tells ansible to treat the string as a list as it tries various ways to interpret the given inventory.
 Since the inventory is just a list of hosts, there isn't a `machines` group so it was changed to the default `all` group.
 Also, `-m command` is added here to show the behavior is the same as without it.

     ansible -i localhost, -m command -a "free -h" all